tecnico-sec/Project-2025_1/README.md

 Group conversations: some students want to use MessagIST to exchange messages in a group.
 Users that do not belong to the group cannot see any messages.
 Ensure the following security requirement are met:
 - [SRB1: Confidentiality 1] Only members of the group can see the content of the messages
-- [SRB2: Confidentiality 2] Members that do no longer belong to the group anymore must not be able to see any future message (they can still see previous messages)
+- [SRB2: Confidentiality 2] Members that no longer belong to the group, must not be able to see any future message (they can still see previous messages)
 - [SRB3: Confidentiality 3] Messages are stored in the database, however, any user with admin rights to the database must not see any message.